-The first stop on this Testaccio food tour in Rome is a local “bar” for breakfast.
+The first stop on this Testaccio food tour in Rome is a local “bar” that sells breakfast.
 Remember to arrive hungry - by the end of this tour, you’ll be absolutely stuffed.
 No alcohol is involved at this stop - the word "bar" in Italian simply means a café.
 Sample a typical Roman breakfast of cornetto e caffe, as your guide introduces you to some of Rome’s local culture.

 It should be a crime to visit Italy and not eat pizza.
-Stop for some Roman pizza or pizza al taglio (cut to go).
+Stop for some Roman pizza or pizza al taglio (sliced pizza).
 The Italian version of fast food, pizza al taglio is a popular way to grab a bite to eat on the run.
 Unlike pizza you order in a sit-down restaurant, pizza al taglio has a thin, crunchy crust.
 Once you learn how to order it, this type of pizza is an excellent staple for the rest of your trip to Rome.

 Usually we don’t offer panini on our Rome food tours, but this one is an exception.
 That’s because it's the best in Rome!
 You'll find a line at any time of the day at this stall inside the Testaccio Market.
 Once you try this panino, it will make sense why locals go crazy for this popular street food.
 An excellent example of take-away classic Roman working-class fare, this panino is a hit with locals and food-motivated foodies alike.